mhnazary/math-magicians/README.md

 <!-- DESCRIPTION -->
 ## 📖 Description <a name="description"></a>

-"Math Magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to make simple calculations and read random math-related quotes.
+"Math Magicians" is a website for all fans of mathematics.It is a Single Page App (SPA) that allows users to make simple calculations and read random math-related quotes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>